 Are grant-funded graduate students receiving a stipend increase?

 Grant-funded graduate assistants at the Lakeside campuses will receive the same stipend increases in 2017-18 as those extended to graduate assistants with stipends funded by the University.
 The University will supplement grant funding to ensure that all graduate assistants in 2017-18 receive a base stipend of $24,000 for a 12-month appointment and $18,000 for a 9-month appointment.
 Additionally, grant-funded graduate assistants will receive the same experience-based stipend increases as those provided to graduate students whose stipend is funded by the University.
 The Health Sciences Division, based on student feedback, is in the process of benchmarking its financial and other support awards for graduate assistants as part of its ongoing commitment to a fair and just academic environment in keeping with its Jesuit, Catholic mission.

 What prompted Loyola to implement stipend increases?

 We continually review our offerings of support to graduate assistants to ensure that they are competitive with comparable institutions and consistent with our Jesuit, Catholic mission, social justice values, transformative education, and our focus on student experience and satisfaction in all that we do.
 The stipend increase and other enhancements planned for 2017–18 are the result of a multi-year review that included the solicitation of direct feedback from graduate assistants as well as a market comparison of our graduate assistant support and input received from Dr. Rooney’s listening sessions and conversations throughout academic year 2016–17.

-Aside from the new base stipend, what other enhanced support for graduate assistants is expected to roll out during academic year 2017-2018?
+Aside from the new base stipend, what other enhanced support for graduate assistants is expected to roll out academic year 2018-2019?